-May saw the strong recovery in global equity markets that had started in April continue, with equity prices rising across the US, Europea and UK.
+May saw the strong recovery in global equity markets that had started in April continue, with equity prices rising across the US, Europe and UK.
 This was driven by the growing view that US tariffs were likely to be more limited than initially feared after the US and China agreed to significantly reduce tariff rates on each other's exports on 12 May.
-The Trump administration's eagerness to do trade deals increased investors hopes that US tariffs were primarily intended as a negotiating tool and that the high tariff rates announced initially were unlikely to be levied in practice.
+The Trump administration's eagerness to do trade deals increased investors' hopes that US tariffs were primarily intended as a negotiating tool and that the high tariff rates announced initially were unlikely to be levied in practice.
 Despite this, there were moments when tariff concerns reared their head again over May.
 These included Trump's announcement on 23 May of a 50% tariff on EU goods as in his view trade talks between the US and the EU had not made sufficient progress.
 Any market disruption from this event was short-lived as EU leader Ursula von der Leyen quickly negotiated a delay to the levy's implementation.
 Then, in the last week of May, a US trade court ruled that Trump's tariffs were unlawful before their verdict was quickly overturned by an appeals court.
 Ultimately, it is likely that the case will reach the US Supreme Court.
 These developments are all symptomatic of the uncertainty around US trade policy facing businesses and financial markets.
 As some of the uncertainty around tariffs was at least temporarily resolved over May, investors' focus has returned to the impact of high government debt levels, particularly in the US, on both government bond prices and government borrowing costs.
 The US government will have to raise large amounts of money through issuing debt to fund a sweeping package of tax cuts proposed by the Trump administration that is working its way through Congress.
 It is currently unclear how the US public finances can be put on a sustainable footing (i.e. a situation where the government's interest costs grow at a slower pace than the economy) which suggests there will be further volatility in government bond markets.
-The portfolio's allocation to global ex-UK equities helped overall performance, albeit because the allocation is diversified across regions it underperformed key global equity indices which were driven by the share prices of large US technology companies, to which it has little exposure.
+The portfolio's allocation to bonds performed well over the period as it had limited exposure to the bonds whose prices were most impacted by concerns about the amount of debt issued by the US government.
+This was primarily because it is focused more on bonds which are due to be repaid in the next few years, rather than over the long term (10 years and later).
+The allocation to global ex-UK equities helped overall performance, albeit because the allocation is diversified across regions it underperformed key global equity indices which were driven by the share prices of large US technology companies, to which it has little exposure.
 UK equities held in the portfolio performed strongly as medium sized UK companies, which the portfolio has a meaningful allocation to, saw their prices rise on improving UK economic news flow.
-The allocation to roperty companies was also an advantage and it displayed the benefit of diversifying across asset classes.
+The allocation to property companies was also an advantage and it displayed the benefit of diversifying across asset classes.

-The portfolio remains relatively cautiously positioned due to the ongoing uncertainty in financial markets, the global economy and geopolitics.
-We remain aware of the higher risk profile of the portfolio and are mindful of potential risks.
+The portfolio remains relatively cautiously positioned due to the ongoing uncertainty in financial markets and the global economy.
+We remain aware of the risk profile of the portfolio and are mindful of potential risks.
+The ability to generate an attractive income remains in place.
+This is the case from bonds, equities and property companies.